Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 The API that are used for this project can be found under [Social EndPoints](https://nf-api.onrender.com/docs/static/index.html) in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 ## Description
-SoMe are a social media platform for users that want to share travel posts and images.
+SoMe are a social media platform where users can share travel posts and images.

 ## Resource and URL
 <table>